LOCATION: BROOKLYN, NY

 The idea that the way a space looks can instrumentally impact the way in which a space functions is evident in the re-design of the bathing suites.
 Bathing should not be a frightening or stressful activity, but rather a calm and enjoyable experience and the built environment will support this.
 Dining presents similar challenges and opportunities.
 During ones life, meals are experienced in many different locations and settings – but most often in your own dining room, in your home.
-The focus of the dining room renovations was to create a homelike environment.
-One filled with natural wood tones, soft neutral color palettes, flower filled planters, and imagery of landscapes.
+The focus of the dining room renovations was to create a homelike environment, filled with natural wood tones, soft neutral color palettes, flower filled planters, and imagery of landscapes.

 Bathing suites, shower rooms, and dining rooms in traditional skilled nursing homes were constructed and designed for functionality and durability, they were utilitarian in function, which was largely represented in their design.
-Tub rooms were often clad in floor to ceiling, polished, monotone ceramic tile – usually devoid of any hint of color; and more often than not home to a large, institutional bath tub.
-When this healthcare facility approached Tobin Parnes for assistance with their dementia floor tub and shower room re-design and dining renovations, they were clear that they envisioned more for their spaces.
+Tub rooms were often clad in floor to ceiling, polished, monotone ceramic tile – usually devoid of any hint of color, and more often than not home to a large, institutional bath tub.
+When this healthcare facility approached Tobin Parnes for assistance with their dementia floor tub and shower room re-design and dining renovations, they were clear that they envisioned more for the spaces.

 TPD began by proposing reconfigurations of the shower and tub rooms to meet modern code compliance and facility requirements.
-In addition and of equal importance, TPD set out to create spa-like environments for the bathing areas.
-Spaces that embodied feelings of calmness and serenity, instead of institution.
-Soft, fresh toned finish palettes; appropriately selected plumbing fixtures; and decorative lighting brought an entirely new life to the space.
+In addition and of equal importance, TPD set out to create spa-like environments for the bathing areas. - spaces that embodied feelings of calmness and serenity, instead of institution.
+Soft, fresh toned finish palettes, appropriately selected plumbing fixtures, and decorative lighting brought an entirely new life to the space.